 Intel's Tizen: HTML 5 and beyond

-Supported by Intel and mobile manufacturers, Tizen is still a Linux system whose interface is based as Metro on HTML 5.
+Supported by Intel and mobile manufacturers, including Samsung, Tizen is still a Linux system whose interface is based as Modern UI on HTML 5.
 Just as Microsoft strengthens HTML 5 with an API providing access to system resources (Windows only), it has an API to access Tizen system's resources.

 We are finally faced with a universal interface, but a plethora of API when it comes to creating software, especially since Mozilla also highlights WebAPI, its interface for all devices connected to a computer.
 This is destined to become a standard and is already working in Firefox OS, the mobile system from Mozilla Gecko-based.
 WebOS meets the same principles and integrates Node.js by default which facilitates the creation of universal applications.